Calls for Artist Residencies

 • community engagements through intentional programming, including speaking and teaching opportunities with our studio artists, meetings and community conversations, artist talks, and critiques

-• continued support through consultations with our knowledgeable staff, promotions on our social media channels and website, and a weekly e-news with calls for artists and other listings
+• continued support through consultations with our knowledgeable staff, promotions on our social media channels and website, and a monthly e-news with calls for artists and other listings

 • a professionally installed solo exhibition at Artspace